He is so mad the Republicans are playing a dreadful, dastardly trick on him and the Democrats.

 I've lived in this region for a really long time since I was a little boy, really.

-And if you talk to people my age, which is I'm in my mid-40s and and who grew up in poor countries like Morocco, you know, they'll tell you that when they went to school in the mornings, they used to get milk, and they they called it Kennedy milk because it was the Americans that sent them milk.
+And if you talk to people my age, which is I'm in my mid-40s and who grew up in poor countries like Morocco, you know, they'll tell you that when they went to school in the mornings, they used to get milk, and they called it Kennedy milk because it was the Americans that sent them milk.

-There you there you go, uh Charles.
+There you go, Charles.

-I just know them.
+I just, I know these people, I just know them.

 Made this prediction Monday, said it happened before the end of the week.

-Here it is Wednesday happened last night.
+Wednesday happened last night.

 We are sending aid to Lebanon.